Blendify/blender-manual/blender_docs/manual/modeling/curves/introduction.rst

 Note that while in *Edit Mode* you cannot directly select a Segment.
 To do so, select all of the Control Points that make up the Segment you want to move.

-There are four Bezier curve handle types.
+There are four Bézier curve handle types.
 They can be accessed by pressing :kbd:`V` and selecting from the list that appears, or by pressing the appropriate hotkey combination.
 Handles can be rotated, moved, scaled and shrunk/fattened like any vertex in a mesh.

-Bezier Curve Handle Types
+Bézier Curve Handle Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _curve-handle_type-auto: